mecosteas/Photify/README.md

 npm start
 ```
 Now you should be able to navigate to http://localhost:3000/ on your favorite browser and see the app running.

-The app might already be running on Heroku.
-You can check it out [here](https://photify-webapp.herokuapp.com/ "Photify on Heroku").